Cards on the Table

 Cards on the Table is a detective fiction novel by the English author Agatha Christie, first published in the UK by the Collins Crime Club on 2 November 1936 and in the US by Dodd, Mead and Company the following year.
 The UK edition retailed at seven shillings and sixpence (7/6) and the US edition at $2.00.

-The book features the recurring characters of Hercule Poirot, Colonel Race, Superintendent Battle, with the crime writer Ariadne Oliver making her first appearance in a Poirot novel.
+The book features the recurring characters of Hercule Poirot, Colonel Race and Superintendent Battle, with the crime writer Ariadne Oliver making her first appearance in a Poirot novel.
 The four detectives and four possible suspects play bridge after dinner with Mr Shaitana.
 At the end of the evening, Mr Shaitana is discovered murdered.
 Identifying the murderer, according to the author, depends wholly on discerning the psychology of the suspects.

 The novel was well received, the critics noting its humour, the subtlety and tightness of the writing, and the good clueing.
 A later reviewer considered the book to stand at the very top rung of her novels, while another appreciated the brilliant surprise ending.

 Plot

 Mr Shaitana, a flamboyant collector, meets Hercule Poirot by chance at an art exhibition and brags about his personal crime-related collection.
 Scoffing at the idea of collecting mere artefacts, Shaitana explains that he collects only the best exhibits: criminals who have evaded justice.
 He invites Poirot to a dinner party to meet them.

 Poirot's fellow guests include three other crime professionals: secret serviceman Colonel Race, mystery writer Mrs Ariadne Oliver, and Superintendent Battle of Scotland Yard; along with four people Shaitana believes to be murderers: Dr Roberts, Mrs Lorrimer, Anne Meredith, and Major Despard.
 Shaitana taunts his suspects with comments that each understands as applying only to them.

 The guests retire to play bridge, the professionals playing in one room while the others play in a second room where Shaitana relaxes by the fire.
 As the party breaks up, Shaitana is found to be dead – stabbed in the chest with a stiletto from his own collection.
 None of the suspects can be ruled out, as all had moved around during the evening.
 Leading the police investigation, Superintendent Battle agrees to put his "cards on the table" and to allow the other professionals to make their own enquiries.
-Poirot concentrates on the psychology of the murderer.
+Poirot uses the bridge scores to deduce the playing style and personality of each suspect.

-The investigators look into the suspects' histories: the husband of one of Dr Roberts' patients died of anthrax shortly after accusing the doctor of improper conduct, and a botanist that Despard had been guiding through the Amazon was rumoured to have been shot.
-Anne's housemate Rhoda Dawes tells Mrs Oliver about an incident that Anne has been concealing, when an elderly woman for whom Anne was acting as companion died after mistaking poison for syrup of figs. Mrs Lorrimer's husband had died twenty years earlier, though little is known about that.
+The investigators look into the suspects' histories.
+The husband of one of Dr Roberts' patients died of anthrax shortly after accusing the doctor of improper conduct.
+A botanist that Despard had been guiding through the Amazon was rumoured to have been shot.
+Anne's housemate Rhoda Dawes tells Mrs Oliver that an elderly woman for whom Anne was acting as companion died after mistaking hat paint for syrup of figs. Mrs Lorrimer's husband had died twenty years earlier, though little is known about that.